tanguybernard/computer-science-knowledge/cloud/aws/concepts.md

 For example with Load Balancer to Replace or Rebalance.

+### AWS Lambda

+AWS Lambda is serverless compute service for running code without having to provision or manage servers.

 ### AWS Systems Manager

 AWS Systems Manager provides configuration management, which helps you maintain consistent configuration of your Amazon EC2 or on-premises instances.
 With Systems Manager, you can control configuration details such as server configurations, anti-virus definitions, firewall settings, and more.